 Getting your COVID-19 vaccine protects you from getting sick and helps us keep the Wolf Pack healthy.
-Like many other universities across the country, Loyola will require COVID-19 vaccination for all enrolled students who will be present on campus for any amount of time during the 2021 – 2022 academic year.
+Like many other universities across the country, Loyola will require COVID-19 vaccination including a booster for all enrolled students who will be present on campus for any amount of time during the academic year.
 In keeping with Louisiana state law, you may apply for an exemption if you are unable to take the vaccine for health reasons, religious reasons, or deeply held philosophical reasons.
 Students who decline vaccination will be asked to upload additional documentation as applicable to your exemption request.
 Students who have not completed the necessary documentation are not in compliance with Loyola's vaccine requirement and will not be permitted on campus for any reason.

 All students must log into Loyola's Public Health Portal to provide their vaccine records or apply for an exemption.
 For help logging into the portal, please see our FAQs.
 You will receive a confirmation email from the Public Health team verifying your compliance.